charity-g/shelf/README.md

 Conflict Detection: Adding "Routine Safety" alerts to warn users if they are mixing ingredients that shouldn't go together (like Retinol and AHA acids).

-Community De-influencing: A social feature where users can share their "Minimalist Shelves" to inspire others to buy less and use better.
+Community De-influencing: A social feature where users can share their Minimalist Shelves to inspire others to buy less and use better.